 You simply buy a pass (see the different passes and routes available here), book your flight to where you’d like to join the bus, activate your pass for the day you arrive and eagerly await the meeting of your new adventure squad and bus driver.

 Together you will cover the most popular destinations on the Kiwi map and you will complete them together.
 Each destination will bring you a choice of activities which you can then pay for and book on to, to enhance your experience.
 This is where your money goes… there are SO many insane activities and things to experience in NZ.

 I have to say, some of the bus drivers actually MAKE the trips.
 They aren’t just bus drivers.
 They all under go pretty extensive training and double up as epic tour guides that inform you on all the history and knowledge of your surroundings, as you drive.
 Most of them have actually travelled a lot themselves and know exactly how to get the party started too… BONUS.

 Important: You must be 18+ to climb aboard Kiwi Experience but there is no maximum age!
 (Most people are 18-30!)

-Note: I’ve completed the whole of New Zealand with Kiwi Experience barre: Northland (because i did a self drive roadtrip see here), River Valley and Wellington!
+I’ve completed the whole of New Zealand with Kiwi Experience except for: Northland (because I did a self drive roadtrip see here), River Valley and Wellington.

 Is Kiwi Experience the transport for you?